RalGoX1/Java/README.md

-# Singleton pattern
+# Java
-Example of singleton pattern
+Example of Java stuff